nnashwin/taskmao/readme.md

 ## Usage
 ```
 $ taskmao --help
-    USAGE:
-        taskmao [OPTIONS] [DESC] [SUBCOMMAND]
+    USAGE:                                                                      taskmao [OPTIONS] [DESC] [SUBCOMMAND]

     ARGS:
         <DESC>    Sets the description of a task to execute

     FLAGS:
-        -h, --help       Prints help information
+        -h, --help       Print help information
-        -V, --version    Prints version information
+        -V, --version    Print version information

     OPTIONS:
         -p, --project <PROJECT>
         -t, --time <START_TIME>

     SUBCOMMANDS:
-        config    Sets the path of the config file
+        delete    deletes a task that has the specified id
         end       ends currently executing task
+        find      finds a previously executed task by id
-        help      Prints this message or the help of the given subcommand(s)
+        help      Print this message or the help of the given subcommand(s)
-        info      returns info on the currently executing task or nothing at all
+        info      returns info on the currently executing task or nothing
         list      lists tasks completed / worked on today
 ```